makersacademy/CV/README.md

 #### Makers Academy, _January - April 2016_

-This is the coding boot camp where I learned many of the techniques I went onto apply at Compare The Market, including but not limited to:
+This is the coding boot camp where I learned many of the techniques I went on to apply at Compare The Market, including but not limited to:

 * True passion for TDD
 * The principles of OO design, SOLID and DDD